-For critics of the 2015 definitions, the proposed rule changes — which have a 60-day comment period before a final version of the rule is issued — eases what they consider unfair regulatory burdens.
+For critics of the 2015 definitions, the rule changes ease what they consider unfair regulatory burdens.

 What the rule change means for wetlands and vernal pools

-The proposed definitions could have significant impacts on wetlands and bodies water that are seasonal rather than permanent.
-The Center for Biological Diversity noted that the new rules "would virtually eliminate the Clean Water Act's protections across the arid West, from West Texas to Southern California, including most of New Mexico, Arizona and Nevada."
-The map above, created by the Center for Biological Diversity, shows areas that could lose protections under the new rules.
+The rules and changing definitions could have significant impacts on wetlands and water bodies that are seasonal rather than permanent.
+The Center for Biological Diversity noted during the proposal period that the rules "would virtually eliminate the Clean Water Act's protections across the arid West, from West Texas to Southern California, including most of New Mexico, Arizona and Nevada."
+The map above, created by the nonprofit group, shows areas that will lose protections under the new rules.

-The potential ramifications of the proposed rule changes are far-reaching, affecting wildlife, the environment and humans alike, especially in the areas mentioned above.
-According to a study conducted during the Obama administration, 60 percent of all U.S. waterways, and 81 percent in the arid West, are ephemeral or flow seasonally.
+The potential ramifications of the rule changes are far-reaching, affecting wildlife, the environment and humans alike, especially in the areas mentioned above.
+According to a study conducted during the Obama administration, 60% of all U.S. waterways, and 81% in the arid West, are ephemeral or flow seasonally.
 Current EPA officials dispute these numbers, saying there isn't a way to confirm them.
 Officials did not offer other numbers.

 This vernal pool is located at the Santa Rosa Plateau in California's Riverside County.
 It may no longer receive federal water protections.
-(Photo: Joanna Gilkeson/Pacific Southwest Region USFWS/Flickr)
+(Photo: Joanna Gilkeson/USFWS [public domain]/Flickr)

 Developing or polluting these areas could destroy these habitats.
 The Center for Biological Diversity says the proposed rules could accelerate the extinction of more than 75 different species, including the steelhead trout and the California tiger salamander.

-"This sickening gift to polluters will result in more dangerous toxic pollution dumped into waterways across a vast stretch of America," said Brett Hartl, government affairs director at the center.
+"This sickening gift to polluters will result in more dangerous toxic pollution dumped into waterways across a vast stretch of America," said Brett Hartl, government affairs director at the center, in 2019.
 "The Trump administration’s radical proposal would destroy millions of acres of wetlands, pushing imperiled species like steelhead trout closer to extinction."

 Polluting these ephemeral bodies of water and wetlands could also have impacts on drinking water.
-The Los Angeles Times reports that, per another Obama-era EPA study, 1 in 3 Americans get at least some of their drinking water from ephemeral streams.
-Additionally, despite the proposed rules no longer acknowledging subsurface connections between wetlands and seasonal bodies of water to navigable waters, the pollution could still leak into those permanent bodies of water, affecting those habitats as well.
+The Los Angeles Times reports that, per another Obama-era EPA study, one in three Americans get at least some of their drinking water from ephemeral streams.
+Additionally, despite the proposed rules no longer acknowledging subsurface connections from wetlands and seasonal bodies of water to navigable waters, the pollution could still leak into those permanent bodies of water, affecting those habitats as well.

 Vernal pools support wildlife and the environment all over the country, including these pools in Triangle, New York.
-(Photo: Andy Arthur/Flickr)
+(Photo: Andy Arthur [CC BY 2.0]/Flickr)

-"They're trying to sidestep the science," Mark Ryan, a water expert who used to work at the EPA, told The Guardian.
+"They're trying to sidestep the science," Mark Ryan, a water expert who used to work at the EPA, told The Guardian when the proposal was rolled out.
 "The science is pretty clear that whatever happens at the top of the watershed affects the bottom of the watershed."